panoptic-labs/docs/docs/panoptic-protocol/liquidations.md

 ### Liquidation Bonus

 The liquidation bonus for liquidating an account is determined by two factors:
-i) The distance between the strike and the current price
-ii) The in-the-money amount
+i) The collateral balance of the account to be liquidated ii) The insolvency of the account to be liquidated

+The formula for calculating the liquidation bonus is as follows:
+`Bonus = min{Collateral Balance / 2, Collateral Requirement at TWAP - Collateral Balance at TWAP}`

 It is worth revisiting the figure shown in the [Margin](/docs/panoptic-protocol/margin) page, where the size of the bonus and the amount of loss incurred by the protocol is highlighted.